 Anybody anywhere in the world can obtain an FDA reg number for free HERE.

-Numbers, as far as I know, are issued by a computer automatically and not after any kind of inspection is done.
+Numbers are issued by a computer automatically and not after any kind of inspection is done.

 COA stands for "Certificate Of Analysis" NOT "Certificate Of Authenticity".

 A COA will show the results for whatever the substance submitted was tested for, e.g. Salmonella, Heavy metals, etc. It does not prove a product is "Authentic".